-The MAPP trials reported important improvements in many patients treated with MDMA-AP and relatively few short-term harms.
-If these results are reflective of the expected outcomes if MDMA-AP is administered broadly to people with PTSD, it would be an important addition to treatment options for PTSD, an often severe and disabling condition.
+P/I = "Promising but Inconclusive" - Moderate certainty of a small or substantial net health benefit, small options for PTSD, an often severe and disabling condition.
 However, for the reasons discussed in Section 2.1 and in "Uncertainties and Controversies," we have substantial concerns about the validity and generalizability of the results of the MAPP trials.
 We heard from multiple experts separate from those raising the concerns discussed in Section 2.1 that, while very hopeful about potential benefits from using psychedelics as part of PTSD treatment, they believed additional trials were needed to prove that the potential benefits of MDMA-AP outweigh potential harms.